New Lessons on Lead Gen, ABM & GDPR from EMEA Priority Engine User Group

 We presented case studies of two current clients who use Priority Engine strictly for lead and revenue generation, albeit with a different target: One client, a global cloud vendor, focuses on lead/revenue generation from their ABM list.
 The other client, a global enterprise storage vendor, is using Priority Engine to generate leads for their channel partners.
 Despite the different audience target, both use cases had similar execution tactics.

-The critical success factors shared by these clients may seem obvious, but are often overlooked!
+The key success factors shared by these clients may seem obvious, but are often overlooked!

 Whether it is to generate 20:1 ROI or generate 30 BANT leads for 5 partners, both these clients have a specific and measurable goal to reach.